 A kitchen is a special place in the house, where you not only prepare your daily meals but also enjoy quality time with the family.
 However, due to time limitations we face increasing responsibilities and workloads, more and more people are losing their interest in the art of cooking.
 The rise of fast-casual restaurants and ease of delivery services has further taken us away from our kitchen.
 In 2016, Forbes published that Millennials in the U.S. were spending 44% of their food budget annually on eating out.
 Eating out once in a while is good, but can take a toll on your health when done on a regular basis.

 So, what do people hate most about the kitchen?
 Disorganized stuff, spilled food, dirty utensils after eating?
 However, the thing that takes the most toll on our nerves is the clogged kitchen sink, often the result of liquid fats, emulsified by warm soapy dishwater, which is then carried through the drainpipes.
 On cooling, the water moves down, the but fatty deposit remains on the pipe walls.
 This greasy layer attracts food products like egg shells, coffee grounds, etc., which stick to the fat, clogging the pipe.
-It is advisable to seek the help of professional plumbers to combat such stressful situations, such as Mike’s Chicago Plumbing, a North Shore based plumber service that offers 24-hour emergency plumbing services in Chicago and its surrounding areas.
+It is advisable to seek the help of professional plumbers to combat such stressful situations, that offers 24-hour emergency plumbing services in surrounding areas.